czernika/orchid-log-viewer/README.md

 }
 ```

 Default layout consists of three parts - Filters, Modal for stack trace and Table.
-Table hits `logs` target - make sure it is return in a query method or change layout
+This mostly should be the same for custom screen.
+Table hits `logs` target - make sure it was returned within a `query()` method or change layout

-### Changing Layout
+### Changing default Layout

-If you need to extend columns, add new one it is also possible
+If you need to extend columns or add new one it is also possible

 Same technique - create new class and extend it from `OrchidLogTableLayout` class